Dynamically preparing robust Bell states by time-boundary engineering: Robustness of time scattering for Bell states

-However, decoherence substantially affects the success probability (measured by $\rm{Tr}(\hat{\rho}_M)$) of Bell state generation.
-Figure~\ref{Fig2}{\textbf f} demonstrates that this probability drops from 31.6\% to ${\sim}20\%$ and then to ${\sim}1\%$ as \(\gamma\) increases from 0 to \(0.001v\) and then to \(0.01v\).
-This behavior is physically intuitive, as decoherence rate $\gamma$ reduces the number of excitations within the system.
-The pivotal insight is that while decoherence diminishes the success probability, it exerts a surprisingly weak influence on the entanglement of the constructed states.
-The constructed states exist within an entanglement-maximum subspace, effectively safeguarded from the impacts of decoherence. \\
+where $\gamma$ quantifies the decoherence rate, i.e., the degree of system dissipation \cite{Simon2022Lindblad}.
+This equation can describe the time evolution of the two-particle state in the SSH model with dissipation, where $\hat{\cal H}$ is given by Eq.~\eqref{Hamiltonian} and the incident pulse is described by $\hat{\rho}_0 = |i_G\rangle\langle i_G|$ via Eq.~\eqref{gstate}.
+The master equation is solved via the fourth-order Runge-Kutta method iteratively.
+Following time evolution, the measurement density operator, ${\hat \rho}_{\rm M} = \hat{Q}_{\rm M} {\hat \rho} \hat{Q}_{\rm M}^\dagger$, remains pure, even as ${\hat \rho}$ becomes mixed due to decoherence (see Appendix~\ref{AppD}).
+The von Neumann entropy, $S=-{\rm Tr}(\tilde \rho_{\rm M}\log_2\tilde \rho_{\rm M})$ with $\tilde \rho_{\rm M}\propto{\rm Tr}_{\rm II}(\hat \rho_{\rm M})$, is illustrated in Fig.~\ref{Fig2}(e) under a step TB condition. ${\hat \rho}_{\rm M}$ consistently attains the maximum entanglement limit, irrespective of the decoherence rate, though decoherence substantially affects the success probability of the preparation, measured by $\rm{Tr}(\hat{\rho}_M)$.
+Figure~\ref{Fig2}(f) demonstrates that this success chance drops from 31.6\% to ${\sim}20\%$ and then to ${\sim}1\%$ as $\gamma$ increases from 0 to $0.001v$ and then to $0.01v$, which is physically intuitive, since the non-zero $\gamma$ reduces the number of excitations within the system.
+The pivotal insight is that while decoherence diminishes the success chance, it exerts a negligible influence on the entanglement of the prepared states.
+These prepared states hold maximum entanglement, so that against the impacts of decoherence.
+The analytical proofs refer to Appendix~\ref{AppD}.

-\textbf{Parametric fluctuation}
+\subsection{Parametric fluctuation}